 Have you ever come across a badly designed product and thought to yourself “How on God’s green earth would I use this? “ You are not alone!
-I have often felt frustrated, irritated and even angry at times when I am unable to use a product or service when it is so poorly designed that I feel like banging my head against the wall.
+I have often felt frustrated, irritated and even angry at times if I am unable to use a product or service simply because it is so poorly designed that I feel like I should bang my head against the wall.
 I often wonder:

 “What was actually going through the designer’s head when making this design decision?”

-If the aim of these products or services is to support the user so they can actually use them, should they not be easily designed, instead of being a massive pain in the ass?
+If the aim of these products or services is to support the user, should they not be easy to use instead of being a massive pain in the ass?

 1. Whatsapp delete message feature